Conceptual Understanding:

 Use the map below to complete the questions for Task 2 on the Fact Finding Mission worksheet above.

 Task 3.
-Human Developement and Resource Use
+Human Development and Resource Use

 Getting the overall picture of human development and resource use.
 Click on the link below to be taken on a journey of 24 slides that charts the history of human development and how global inequality developed quickly after the industrial revolution.
 The first 10 slides of particular use here.
 Complete Task 3 on the Fact Finding Mission worksheet.